valeriaatr/2017_Java/README.md

-This folder contains some simple projects in Java
+This folder contains some simple projects in Java, by Valeria Frolova, Camosun College